 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data), nor do we collect any information about criminal convictions and offences.

 We may additionally collect Information using pixel tags, web beacons or other web site usage tracking technologies.
 Web beacons (also known as "tracking pixels") are electronic images that may be used in the service or in emails that we send to you.
 We may use web beacons to deliver cookies, count visits, understand usage and campaign effectiveness and to tell if an email has been opened and acted upon.
-Such devices are used to collect non-personal data, such as the identity of the applicable internet service provider, the IP address of the user’s personal computer, the type of browser software and operating system in use, the date and time of site access, the website address, if any, from which the user linked to the site and other similar traffic-related information.
+Such devices are used to collect non-personal data, such as the identity of the applicable internet service provider, the type of browser software and operating system in use, the date and time of site access, and other similar traffic-related information.
 We also may aggregate such information with similar data collected from other users.
 However, we do not use such data in any way to create or maintain personal data about you.

 The following is a list of the cookies that will be used and installed as functional and essential, as well as those that are analytical cookies that may be used and installed on your computer or device with your consent (optional):

 |_ga||Site analytics||2 years||Analytical|